cedricss/server-monitor/Tutorial-Part-1.md

-# Dropbox-as-a-Database, application Tutorial, Part 1 #
+# Dropbox-as-a-Database, the tutorial #

 Yesterday, our [Dropbox-as-a-Database](http://blog.opalang.org/2012/10/dropbox-as-database.html) blog post raised a lot of positive comments, in particular on [Hacker News](http://news.ycombinator.com/item?id=4723087) and Twitter.
 To get an idea of the DaaD concept, I created a [demo application](http://server-monitor.herokuapp.com) using this new database back-end.

 The demo arousing much interest, we decided not stop here!
-Today, we are introducing a 4 episodes tutorial to cover all steps of the creation of this application.
-If you can't wait for the 4 episodes then have a look at the [commits](https://github.com/cedricss/server-monitor/commits/master): as you can see, it's really a one-day app!
+Today, we are introducing a tutorial to cover all steps of the creation of this application.
+Not all aspects all covered yet, but the goal is to explain in detail how the one-day demo app was built.

+TL; DR: look at the [commits](https://github.com/cedricss/server-monitor/commits/master)

 <a href="http://server-monitor.herokuapp.com/resources/img/screenshot.png"><img src="http://server-monitor.herokuapp.com/resources/img/screenshot.png"/></a>